Bogdanp/dramatiq/docs/source/guide.rst

 ---------------

-Remoulade abstracts over the notion of a message broker and currently supports both RabbitMQ and Redis out of the box.
-By default, it'll set up a RabbitMQ broker instance pointing at the local host.
+Remoulade abstracts over the notion of a message broker and currently supports RabbitMQ out of the box.

 RabbitMQ Broker
 ^^^^^^^^^^^^^^^